open-horizon/FDO-support/README.md

 ### <a name="new-fdo-version"></a>Checklist For Moving Up to a New FDO Version

-What to modify in our FDO support code when Intel releases a new version of FDO:
+What to modify in our FDO support code when the FDO project releases a new version of FDO:

 - Update `.gitignore` and `.dockerignore`
   - `mv fdo fdo-<prev-version>`